 Outdoor Recreation Infrastructure Scheme 2024/25

-Minister for Rural and Community Development and the Gaeltacht, Dara Calleary TD, has announced a list of successful projects under Measure 1 and the Project Development Measure of the 2024/2025 Outdoor Recreation Infrastructure Scheme (ORIS).
+The Minister for Rural and Community Development and the Gaeltacht, Dara Calleary TD, has announced funding of €16.5 million to deliver 63 projects nationwide under the Outdoor Recreation Infrastructure Scheme (ORIS).

 ORIS Measure 1 Successful Projects